innovationOUtside/vce-generic-guide/g-troubleshooting.md

 When you first access or install the VCE, we suggest that you run through the `READ_ME_FIRST.ipynb` notebook as soon as you can.
 If you have problems installing Docker or the Docker container / VCE, please be sure to include details of your operating system when requesting assistance via the module forum.

-You can check whether your VCE container with name `CONTAINERNAME` (for examnple, {{container_name}}) is currently running from the list of running containers displayed in the Docker Desktop, or by entering the command `docker ps` in a terminal / command prompt.
+You can check whether your VCE container with name `CONTAINERNAME` (for example, {{container_name}}) is currently running from the list of running containers displayed in the Docker Desktop, or by entering the command `docker ps` in a terminal / command prompt.

 If the container is not shown as running in the Docker Desktop, or you cannot see it reported as *Up* for a certain period of time in the `docker ps` listing, or the services appear not to be running (your browser doesn't connect to the service after you have entered the appropriate web address then *restart* the VCE from the Docker Desktop or by issuing the terminal command `docker restart CONTAINERNAME`.